Reggio-Digital/game-folder-renamer/README.md

 A web-based tool for automatically renaming PC game folders using the IGDB database.
 Transforms messy folder names like `Dead.Space.v1.2-RUNE` into clean, organized names like `Dead Space (2008)`.

 > **Note:** This project has been completely refactored from the original CLI version.
 It now features a web interface built with Streamlit and a modular architecture.
 Same purpose, much better implementation.
+>
+> **Development Status:** This project is currently in active development and may see frequent changes.
+While the tool is functional, it's not yet 100% stable.
+We're working toward a v1.0 release that will provide a stable version for users while development continues.
+For now, expect updates and potential breaking changes as we improve the codebase.

 ## Overview